"Get down there and eat it!" Joe shoved Daniel to the ground, but the foreign teen kept his mouth shut.

 "Woah, you've seen that?
 You really are too good to be true!"
 Arty ruffled Daniel's hair before looking at Jack.
 "Ready to go home?
 Geil got tuckered out from singing too much."

-Jack nodded, letting Geil rest his head on his shoulder.
-“Yeah, let’s go on.”
-He held Geil with one arm so that he could hold Arty’s hand.
-Daniel looked elsewhere so that he didn’t have to see that, but his eyes found Kaiden; one of Morrison’s friends.
-He was looking over, mouth gawking open.
+Jack nodded and let Geil rest his head on his shoulder.
+"Yeah, let's go on."
+He held Geil with one arm so that he could hold Arty's hand in the other.
+Daniel looked elsewhere so that he didn't have to see the affection, but his eyes landed on Kaiden; one of Morrison's friends.
+He was looking over from a trashcan, his mouth gawking open.

-He saw that Daniel’s “parents” were gay.
-Daniel followed his family out of the theater before Kaiden could laugh or call out at them.
+He had seen Jack and Arty's hands.
+Daniel followed his family out of the theater before Kaiden could laugh at them or call them out.